bazhenov/pony-avr/README.md

 # Pony AVR

 This is simple cooperative scheduler for AVR microcontrollers.
-At the moment is tested under ATMega328p only.
+At the moment is tested under ATMega328p (Arduino) only.
 But should be abe to work with minimal hacking under any AVR microcontroller.

 ## How to get started